 Products should be tested in each major geographic or climatic area that the product is expected to be used in.
 The trial sites should represent or simulate the actual use situations as closely as possible.
 The aim is to satisfy us that the efficacy is acceptable across a range of settings where the product is used.

 For commercial agricultural products, we encourage you to conduct trials in areas that are sufficiently separate geographically (that is, regions) to represent all major growing areas for the particular crop or situation proposed on the label.
-If two or more areas share similar agricultural, environmental and climatic conditions, trials need not be conducted in all those areas.
+If 2 or more areas share similar agricultural, environmental and climatic conditions, trials need not be conducted in all those areas.
 You should explain your selections for the location and number of sites in the efficacy dossier.
-When you are planning trials, we can provide advice through our pre-application assistance scheme or through trial protocol assessments.
+When you are planning trials, we can provide advice through our pre-application assistance scheme.

 Products for use in protected cropping environments (such as shadehouses or greenhouses) should be trialled in a representative set of those environments.
 Crops grown in both protected and open environments should be trialled in both.
 Extrapolations from open to protected and vice versa are unlikely to be acceptable because pesticide deposition and degradation, pest abundance and plant responses can vary considerably.